rbodarve/CCPHYS2L/README.md

 - **Student Learning**: Interactive exploration of electric fields
 - **Problem Solving**: Verification of analytical calculations
 - **Demonstrations**: Classroom presentations of electrostatics

-## Contributing

-### Bug Reports

-If you encounter any bugs or issues, please provide:

-- Python version
-- Operating system
-- Steps to reproduce the issue
-- Error messages (if any)

-### Feature Requests

-Suggestions for new features are welcome, particularly:

-- Additional calculation types
-- Enhanced visualization options
-- Export/import functionality
-- 3D visualization capabilities

 ## License